Enable VM insights overview

 - CentOSPlus kernel is supported.

-- The Linux kernel must be patched for the Spectre vulnerability.
+The Linux kernel must be patched for the Spectre and Meltdown vulnerabilities.
 Please consult your Linux distribution vendor for more details.
+Run the following command to check for available if Spectre/Meltdown has been mitigated:

 Log Analytics workspace

-Azure Monitor for VMs requires a Log Analytics workspace.
-See Configure Log Analytics workspace for Azure Monitor for VMs for details and requirements of this workspace.
+VM insights requires a Log Analytics workspace.
+See Configure Log Analytics workspace for VM insights for details and requirements of this workspace.

 - Log Analytics agent.
 Collects events and performance data from the virtual machine or virtual machine scale set and delivers it to the Log Analytics workspace.
 Deployment methods for the Log Analytics agent on Azure resources use the VM extension for Windows and Linux.

 - Dependency agent.
-Collects discovered data about processes running on the virtual machine and external process dependencies, which are used by the Map feature in Azure Monitor for VMs.
+Collects discovered data about processes running on the virtual machine and external process dependencies, which are used by the Map feature in VM insights.
 The Dependency agent relies on the Log Analytics agent to deliver its data to Azure Monitor.
 Deployment methods for the Dependency agent on Azure resources use the VM extension for Windows and Linux.

 The Log Analytics agent is the same agent used by System Center Operations Manager.
-Azure Monitor for VMs can monitor agents that are also monitored by Operations Manager if they are directly connected, and you install the Dependency agent on them.
-Agents connected to Azure Monitor through a management group connection cannot be monitored by Azure Monitor for VMs.
+VM insights can monitor agents that are also monitored by Operations Manager if they are directly connected, and you install the Dependency agent on them.
+Agents connected to Azure Monitor through a management group connection cannot be monitored by VM insights.

 The following are multiple methods for deploying these agents.